Agreement Terms & Conditions

 3.2 The Provider shall use reasonable efforts to ensure that the Set Up Services are provided as soon as practical following the Effective Date.

-3.3 The Customer acknowledges that a delay in the Customer performing its obligations in this Agreement may result in a delay in the performance of the Set Up Services; and the Provider will not be liable to the Customer for any failure to meet the Set Up Services timetable to the extent that that failure arises out of a delay in the Customer performing its obligations under this Agreement.
+3.3 The Customer acknowledges that a delay in the Customer performing its obligations in this Agreement may result in a delay in the performance of the Set Up Services.
+Provider will not be liable to the Customer for any failure to meet the Set Up Services timetable to the extent that that failure arises out of a delay in the Customer performing its obligations under this Agreement.

 4.1 Upon Provider’s authorization the Platform will generate an account for the Customer as soon as practical following the Effective Date and Provider will provide to the Customer login details as an Authorized User.
 The Provider shall also provide to the Customer login details for each Seat upon the completion of the Set Up Services.